Senior Rehab Solutions: More Health and Independence

-Get creative and experiment with what works best and keeps your loved one engaged and excited to get moving on a daily, weekly and long-term basis for the best results.
+Get creative and experiment with what works best and keeps a senior engaged and excited to get moving on a daily, weekly, and long-term basis.

-SALMON Health and Retirement offers a number of programs designed to support seniors and their families, including:
+SALMON Health and Retirement offers several programs designed to support seniors and their families, including:

 - Short-term rehab